 If you were in another car that was hit by a rideshare driver, you will not have an app to show the at-fault party was working for Uber or Lyft when the accident happened.
-If you don’t get evidence of the other driver’s working status at the scene, our attorneys can investigate the accident to make sure your claim reaches the right company.
+If you don’t get evidence of the other driver’s working status at the scene, our car accident lawyers in South Florida can investigate the accident to make sure your claim reaches the right company.

 Bicyclists, Pedestrians, and Other Road Users

 Anyone who’s not in a vehicle when they’re hit is much more likely to sustain serious injuries in a car accident.
 This makes it especially important to maximize your compensation.
 Thankfully, both Uber and Lyft provide decent insurance—especially when their drivers are actively fulfilling a fare.
 We can help you put together a claim and protect your right to compensation.

 How Can A Uber & Lyft Accident Attorney In Fort Lauderdale Help You?

 A rideshare accident can be a traumatic experience, and receiving the professional help that you need is extremely important.
 Having an experienced South Florida accident lawyer by your side to help you after an Uber or a Lyft accident can work wonders when it comes to helping you receive the full compensation amount that you rightfully deserve.
 If you or a loved one was recently in a rideshare accident, don't wait - let our reputable attorneys help you.

 Some Ways That a Fort Lauderdale Rideshare Accident Attorney Can Help Include: